 Completion of the MEd degree program requires 48 semester hours of graduate study focused in two major areas: counseling core and a specialty area.
 This includes 700 clock hours of practicum and internship experience (taken for six semester hours of credit).
-Students must also take and pass one four-hour written comprehensive examination during their final semester of study.
+Students must also take and pass a comprehensive examination during their final semester of study.
 Students have five years from acceptance to complete the program.

 Full-time students complete the program in two years, including at least one summer.
 Part-time study is also available.

 MEd students in Community Counseling are required to maintain the status of continuous enrollment during their program of studies.
 This means that during each semester of each academic year (excluding Summer Sessions), each student must enroll in at least one course.
 A formal leave of absence may be granted upon request and the approval of the School of Education’s Assistant Dean of Student Academic Affairs.